MrRaidrop/PersonDetection/README.md

 - Python 3.10 or higher
 - TensorFlow 2.11 (if you don't want to use cuda, just use lastest version)
 - OpenCV 4.10
-- CUDA 11.8 (if you don't want to use cuda, just ignore it)
+- CUDA 11.8 (if you don't want to plan cuda, just ignore it)
-- cuDNN 8.8 (if you don't want to use cuda, just ignore it)
+- cuDNN 8.8 (if you don't want to plan cuda, just ignore it)

 ### Prepare the Environment:
 opencv：